 493G (cross-listed with KIN 493G) Sport and Recreation for Individuals with Disabilities.
-(3)

-The course will provide students with information about sport and recreation opportunities for individuals with disabilities across the lifespan at all levels from community programs to elite levels of competition.
+(3) The course will provide students with information about sport and recreation opportunities for individuals with disabilities across the lifespan at all levels from community programs to elite levels of competition.
+Laboratory charge for course and field trip is required.
 Prerequisites: KIN 393, RPTA 251, or permission of the instructor.